-For the first time in his life, John the prophet, was speechless.
-A solemn hush covers the crowd as they gaze at John wondering why he has become frozen in silence.
-In a splendor of grace and humility; Jesus the Christ, slowly steps into the river and approaches John.
+For the first time in his life, John the prophet was speechless.
+A solemn hush covers the crowd as they gaze at John, wondering why he has become frozen in silence.
+In the splendor of grace and humility, Jesus the Christ slowly steps into the river and approaches John.

-John’s looking at everything he has believed coming to pass.
+John's looking at everything he has believed coming to pass.
 He's suddenly is standing before him!
-Then in his humilty and human like understanding he tries to prevent Jesus from being baptized.
+Then in his humility and human-like understanding, he tries to prevent Jesus from being baptized.

 I can see the pain on John's face as he submerges Jesus, an inner hurt of unworthiness to do the task assigned.

 Jesus has a plan for your life too, suffer means, to yield.
 Allow the Lord to pass before you and bring it to completion.